watchexec/watchexec/crates/cli/README.md

 You can also [read a text version](../../doc/watchexec.1.md).

 Note that it is automatically generated from the help text, so it is not as pretty as a carefully hand-written one.

+## Advanced builds

+These are additional options available with custom builds by setting features:

+### PID1

+If you're using Watchexec as PID1 (most frequently in containers or namespaces), and it's not doing what you expect, you can create a build with PID1 early logging: `--features pid1-withlog`.

+If you don't need PID1 support, or if you're doing something that conflicts with this program's PID1 support, you can disable it with `--no-default-features`.

+### Eyra

+[Eyra](https://github.com/sunfishcode/eyra) is a system to build Linux programs with no dependency on C code (in the libc path).
+To build Watchexec like this, use `--features eyra` and a Nightly compiler.

+This feature also lets you get early logging into program startup, with `RUST_LOG=trace`.